shreyaschavhan/sem-VII-insem/STQA/README.md

 - Metrics:
 > - Performance/Quality measurements that are defined for collecting information about the products capabilities, process variability and outcome in terms of attributes is known as metrics.

+- Problem solving techniques and tools (`will do later!`)

+- Software Quality:
+> - A software's conformance to the specifications is known as software quality.

+- Software Quality Attributes: (`may be important`)
+> - Testability: how easy it is to test the software.
+> - Usability: how user friendly the software is.
+> - Understandability: how easily the software can be understood by the layman.
+> - Consistency: how uniform is the software in terms of everything.
+> - Efficiency: how efficient is the software.
+> - Accuracy: how accurate are the results.
+> - Maintainability: how easily the software can be maintained.
+> - Reliability: how reliable is the software.
+> - Portability: how easily the software can be transported and run in different environments.
+> - Security: How secure is the software in terms of sensitive data and access.
+> - Robustness: how robust is the software under unexpected events.

+- Constraints of software product quality assessment:
+> - A smaller organization may not have the required resources like manpower, capital, etc to perform software quality assessment.

+- Quality and Productivity Relationship (`will do later!`)

+- Requirements of Product:
+> - Stated and implied requirements : stated means the product requirements are defined and stated in the document, where as implied means the product requirements which ain't mentioned but should be met.
+> - General and specific requirements: Specific requirements are the requirements that specifies the requirement needed for example output should have 3 digit precision.
+General requirements are requirements which are generic in nature.
+> - Present and Future requirements: Present requirements are current.
+Future requirements are requirements that needs to be met by the product in future.

+- Software Development Processes:
+> - A structured way of developing software for a system or project is known as software development process.
+> - Steps:
+>   - Planning
+>   - Implementation
+>   - Testing
+>   - Deployment and maintenance.

+- Types of products:
+> - Two types:
+>   - Generic : Software products which were developed with the target to sell them to customer eligible to buy with no customization for any specific customer are called generic software products.
+These software products are stand-alone, can be up-gradable to new versions or updates while the updates are prepared by the software company or vendor who developed the product.
+>   - Customized: Software products which were developed as per the requirements of a specific customer.
+Customized software products means a piece of software customized in case of features, workflow, design, language etc. or with additional features included or removed features and financed by a customer as the development cost or price of the software being developed.

+- Software Development Life Cycle Models:
+> - Waterfall model: One sdlc phase at a time.
+> - Incremental model: Building model in parts and adding capabilities in a series of increments.
+> - Spiral model: More details are added with each loop or iteration.
+> - etc.

+- Software quality management:
+> - Management process/ methods used to develop and manage the quality of software to make sure product meets specified quality standards is known as software quality management.

+`everything else - will do tomorrow!`

 ## 𝐔𝐧𝐢𝐭 𝐈𝐈: 𝐓𝐞𝐬𝐭 𝐏𝐥𝐚𝐧𝐧𝐢𝐧𝐠 𝐚𝐧𝐝 𝐐𝐮𝐚𝐥𝐢𝐭𝐲 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭

 <div align=center>